ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 When your PR hits GitHub, the Ceph project's `Continuous Integration (CI)
 <https://en.wikipedia.org/wiki/Continuous_integration>`_
 infrastructure will test it automatically.
-At the time of this writing (September 2020), the automated CI testing included a test to check that the commits in the PR are properly signed (see :ref:`submitting-patches`) and a :ref:`make-check` test.
+At the time of this writing (September 2020), the automated CI testing included five tests to check that the commits in the PR are properly signed (see :ref:`submitting-patches`), to check that the documentation builds, to check that the submodules are unmodified, to check that the API is in order,  and a :ref:`make-check` test.

-The latter, :ref:`make-check`, builds the PR and runs it through a battery of tests.
+The :ref:`make-check`, builds the PR and runs it through a battery of tests.
 These tests run on machines operated by the Ceph Continuous Integration (CI) team.
 When the tests complete, the result will be shown on GitHub in the pull request itself.